 The City of East Lansing is facing significant, long-term financial challenges due in large part to relatively flat revenue growth over the past 12 years and rising legacy cost obligations.

 When looking back 12 years (FY 2007-FY 2019), the City's general fund totals have only increased 1.9%.
-This can be attributed to less revenue sharing from the state, tight state restrictions on the ability for local governments to raise new revenue, the ongoing impact of the drop in property values as the result of the recession and Proposal A/Headlee Amendment limits and the fact that the City has a relatively low taxable value per capita (the average amount of taxes that are collected per person residing in a community).
+This can be attributed to less revenue sharing from the state, tight state restrictions on the ability for local governments to raise new revenue, the ongoing impact of the drop in property values as the result of the recession and Proposal A/Headlee Amendment limits and the fact that the City has a relatively low taxable value per capita (the average amount of taxable value per person residing in a community).
 Contributing factors of the City’s low taxable value per capita include the fact that the MSU campus is non-taxable and makes up a large portion of the City and a limited number of large commercial businesses in East Lansing.

 The City's legacy cost obligations have increased due in large part to the recession and below-average market returns.
 The City’s pension plan obligations were 80% funded in 2003 (pre-recession) and are only 50% funded today.
 The City's pension plan liability was $90 million (as of the last valuation on 12/31/16) and the City is required by MERS (the Municipal Employees' Retirement System) to have the pension plan fully funded by the end of Fiscal Year 2041.
 The City's OPEB (healthcare) liability was $35.8 million (as of the last valuation on 12/31/16).
 The City is legally obligated to fund its pension and healthcare plans for retired City employees.

 Community members can learn more about the City’s financial challenges and the steps that have been made to address the challenges over the years at www.cityofeastlansing.com/financialbackground.